zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Create and mount the card holder data Elements
 ----------------------------------------------

-After initializing the Mollie object, you should create the four card holder data Elements and mount them in your
+After initializing the Mollie object, you should create the four card holder data Elements using the :ref:`components-mollie-create-element` function and mount them in your checkout using the :ref:`components-mollie-element-mount` function:
-checkout:

 .. code-block:: js
    :linenos: